The Story of how Tubewhips were designed and made.

 While traveling outback Australia, Nathan bumped into Mick Denigan from Mick's Whips and Leather Goods at the Mindil Beach Markets in Darwin, Northern Territory who was giving one of his famous whip cracking performances.
 Keen to have a crack at the whip himself, a Mick's stock whip was bought and many cracking techniques were learned over time.
-Cracking a stock whip wasn't all that interested Nathan, he wanted to make a stock whip himself but finance for leather was hard to come by.
+Cracking a stock whip wasn't all that interested Nathan, he wanted to be able to make a stock whips himself but finance for leather was hard to come by.

 hopping on the tubes causes them to push into the rocks underneath.

 The tubes get a battering each time they go down Goolang Creek.

 The rocks eventually puncture the inner tubes beyond repair.